hotosm/learnosm/_posts/en/0600-12-14-geofabrik-and-hotexport.md

 ![export-tool-geojson-edit1][]

 The GeoJSON file needs to be edited slightly in order for it to be accepted by the Export Tool.
 Please note that the file can not be multipolygons.
-In the most simplest form, the file only needs to state that it is a “type”: “Polygon” and list the coordinates of the points/nodes that identify the area.
+In the simplest form the file only needs to state that it is a “type: Polygon” and list the coordinates of the points/nodes that identify the area.
 The GeoJSON file will then successfully be parsed by the tool and used to specify the AOI.

 ![export-tool-geojson-edit2][]
 ![export-tool-area-import2][]